 #1 The Rise of the Multi-Roaster and/or Multi-Espresso Offering Cafe

 Around 10 years ago, a few cafes in Portland and Seattle began offering espresso options from multiple roasters.
-At the time it was a revolutionary idea.
-Then the idea of serving multiple espressos started to take off.
-Today, there are numerous cafes that offer more than one espresso and often from different roasters, and sometimes those roasters rotate.
+At the time, it was a revolutionary idea.
+Then, the idea of serving multiple espressos started to take off.
+Today, there are numerous cafes that offer more than one espresso, often from different roasters, and sometimes, those roasters rotate.

 As an espresso fan, I love this trend and hope it continues.
-I just wish the cafes would do a better job of communicating that they do have a 2nd espresso option (see #1).
+I wish the cafes would better communicate that they have a 2nd espresso option (see #1).

-Coffee shop with 3 different (and rotating) espresso choices.
+Coffee shop with three different (and rotating) espresso choices.

 #2 Tipping Included